2022 - Cambridge Quantum (now Quantinuum)

 2019 - CIS Mobile (now CIS Secure)

 Relocated a niche Canadian SaaS mobile security software product to the US.
 Lighthouse wins and the partner ecosystem built drove the startup to profitability.
-The US parent was able to roll the startup in with it legacy hardware lines of business and add services around it, positioning strongly for future M&A activity.
+The US parent was able to roll the startup in with its legacy hardware lines of business and add services around them, positioning strongly for additional growth and M&A activity with PE and rollups.

 2016 - RunSafe Security

-Co-founded and launched a new cybersecurity product company - lighthouse wins fueled over $10 million of VC investment, IP acquisition, and growth.
+Co-founded and launched a new cybersecurity product company - lighthouse wins and the ecosystem built fueled over $10 million of VC investment, IP acquisition, and growth.

 2014 - Kaprica Security (now Samsung)